Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

 ### Heterogeneous Table Search

-For tabular data, regular search can only be conducted within learnwares with the same feature space dimensions.
-When there are no learnwares with matching dimensions in the learnware dock system, regular search will return an empty list.
-When you submit a statistical specification for tabular data and select task types among "classification" and "regression", a message will appear on the page reminding you that you can enable heterogeneous search.
+For tabular data, regular search can only be conducted within learnwares with the same dimension of the feature space.
+When there are no learnwares with matching dimension in the learnware dock system, regular search will return an empty result.
+When you submit a statistical specification for tabular data, a message will appear on the page reminding you that you can enable heterogeneous search.

+#### How to Enable Heterogeneous Search?

 When you choose to enable heterogeneous table search, the system will require you to provide semantic information for each dimension.
-This can be done either by manual input or by uploading a JSON file describing semantics information of each feature.
-The JSON file is as follows:
+This can be done either by manually filling in or directly uploading a JSON file describing semantics information of each feature.
+The format of the JSON file is as follows:

 ```json
 {